Detective Conan: Police Academy Arc

 is a Japanese manga series written by Gosho Aoyama and illustrated by Takahiro Arai.
 It is a spin-off and prequel to the Case Closed manga by Gosho Aoyama.
 It was serialized in Shogakukan's Weekly Shōnen Sunday from October 2019 to November 2020, with its chapters collected in two tankōbon volumes.
 A five-episode anime television series adaptation produced by TMS Entertainment aired from December 2021 to March 2023.

+Plot

+Taking place seven years before the main series, the story focuses on the early careers of five Metropolitan Police Academy recruits: Rei Furuya (later known as Tōru Amuro), Jinpei Matsuda, Wataru Date, Hiromitsu Morofushi, and Kenji Hagiwara.
+Set during their time as cadets, the story depicts their training, interpersonal conflicts, and the experiences that shape them into the officers seen in the original series.
+Through episodic arcs, Furuya's ambition, Matsuda's complex motives, and the others' backgrounds are explored as they confront physical training challenges, real-world threats such as a convenience store robbery, and the pressures of becoming police officers.